cedadev/nlds-admin/docs/source/index.rst

 Object Storage as a front end cache to a tape library.
 It catalogs the data as it is ingested and permits multiple versions of files.
 It has a microservice architecture using a message broker to communicate between the parts.

 Interaction with NLDS is via a HTTP API, with a Python library and command-line client provided to users for programmatic or interactive use.
+Authentication is carried out for each user using OAuth2.

+Due to this authentication, it is not possible for an administrator to see another user's NLDS jobs by going through either the command-line client or the Python library.

+However, due to the interaction with NLDS being passed along a line of message queues, with individual worker processes attached to each queue, it is possible to inject a message into a queue that is further along the line than the authentication server, in the form of a Remote-Procedure Call (RPC).
+To be authorised to do this, the caller of the RPC must have permission to write to the RabbitMQ exchange for NLDS.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   installation.rst
+   config.rst
    command_ref.rst
+   license.rst

 Acknowledgements